ryelle/Foxhound/js/components/data/query-posts/README.md

 ## Usage

-Render the component, passing `siteId` and `query`.
+Render the component, passing in the `query`.
 It does not accept any children, nor does it render any elements to the page.
 You can use it adjacent to other sibling components which make use of the fetched data made available through the global application state.

 ```jsx
 import React from 'react';